10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Trail Map: Engadin Tourismus – Muottas Muragl Panorama Trail

 This is my go-to trail for panoramic Engadine scenery.
-The light in this region is magical, and the sweeping lake views always take my breath away.
-If you are around for the weekend, here are some things you can do in the Engadine valley.
+The light in this region is magical.
+The sweeping lake views taken in the fresh alpine air are truly breathtaking.
+If you're around for the weekend, here are some things to do in the Engadine valley.

 Pizol Five Lakes Trail (Moderate, Eastern Switzerland)